-Educating employees and contingent workers about the Disclosure Policy
+5.2.
+Educating team members about the Disclosure Policy

-This Policy is available on CIBC's intranet.
-In addition, training is provided to certain officers, directors and employees or contingent workers about disclosure issues and this Policy.
+This Policy is available on CIBC.com and CIBC's intranet.
+In addition, where required, training about disclosure issues and the Policy is provided to certain officers, directors and team members.